Yannis C. Yortsos: Research fields

+Activities beyond USC

 Yortsos was on the peer review team (1995-1996) of the Yucca Mountain Nuclear Waste Disposal Peer Review Team of the Department of Energy.
 He served on the National Research Council Committees for the 2017 report on a New Vision for Center-Based Engineering Research as well as on the 2017 report on The Value of Social, Behavioral, and Economic Sciences to National Priorities.
 In 2020 he completed a three-year term as member of the NSF Engineering Advisory Committee.

 Between 2011 and 2017 he served on the executive committee of the Engineering Deans Council and on the Executive Committee of the Global Engineering Deans Council (2012-2016, 2021- 2023).
 Following the onset of the COVID-19 epidemic, he led the National Academy of Engineering Call to Action Against COVID, starting in April 2020.

 From 2013 through 2022, Yortsos served as Principal Investigator of the National Science Foundation (NSF) I-Corps Innovation Node Los Angeles, a partnership between USC, Caltech and UCLA, one of nine in the nation.
 Starting in January 2022 he served as the PI of the NSF’s I-Corps West Region Hub, a partnership with UCLA, the University of Colorado, and ten other affiliated universities (Caltech, Colorado School of Mines, UC Riverside, University of New Mexico, the University of Utah, UC Santa Barbara and Colorado State University), which is now one of the NSF's ten I-Corps Hubs.